pranav6670/pranav6670.github.io/_posts/2019-06-29-taaladetection.md

 # Objectives

-1. Separate the input audio signals into its respective harmonic and percussive components :- Separation of a given mix is performed using the algorithm known as Harmonic-Percussive Source Separation[1].
+1. Separate the input audio signals into its respective harmonic and percussive components :- Separation of a given mix is performed using the algorithm known as Harmonic-Percussive Source Separation.
    Check out [HPSS](https://librosa.github.io/librosa/auto_examples/plot_hprss.html)

 2. Collect/generate suitable audio files/loops for the problem which consists of Tabla.